SonahSofern/Xenoblade-Series-Randomizer/README.md

 A randomizer project for the Xenoblade Chronicles series on the switch.

 # General Description
 This program randomizes the BDAT files in The Xenoblade Chronicles Games.
-Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3 have been published as of now.
+This allows us to randomize almost anything in the games.
+Enemies, Equipment, Characters, Stats, etc.Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3 have been published as of now.

 # Contact Us
 Discord: https://discord.gg/h93yqZHG8z